lucasjellema/speakerpool-app/architecture.md

 3. **Event-Driven Communication**: Components communicate via custom events
 4. **Dynamic Content Loading**: HTML templates are loaded dynamically as needed
 5. **Responsive UI**: Bootstrap 5 provides responsive design capabilities
-6. **Delta-based Persistence**: Changes to speaker data can be persisted using delta files
+6. **User-Specific Delta Persistence**: Authenticated users' profile changes are persisted to personal delta files via API Gateway.

-## Authentication Flow
+## Authentication Flow and User-Specific Data

-The application uses Microsoft Entra ID (formerly Azure AD) for authentication, implementing the following flow:
+The application uses Microsoft Entra ID (formerly Azure AD) for authentication.
+This flow is integrated with how user-specific data (profile overrides/deltas) is handled.

-1. **Initialization**:
+1.  **MSAL Initialization**:
-   - MSAL.js (Microsoft Authentication Library) is initialized with application configuration
+    -   MSAL.js (Microsoft Authentication Library) is initialized with the application's Entra ID configuration.
-   - The app checks for existing authentication state in session storage
+    -   The application checks for an existing authentication state (e.g., cached tokens in session/local storage).

 2.  **Login Process**:
-   - User clicks the login button, triggering the MSAL login popup
+    -   User initiates login (e.g., clicks a login button).
+    -   MSAL redirects or opens a popup for Microsoft Entra ID authentication.
-   - User authenticates with their Microsoft credentials
+    -   User authenticates with their credentials.
-   - On successful authentication, MSAL:
-     - Receives an ID token and access token
+    -   Upon successful authentication, MSAL receives an ID token and an access token.
-     - Stores the authentication state in session storage
-     - Dispatches a 'msal:loginSuccess' event
+    -   The application stores these tokens (typically `idToken` is used for backend API calls, `accessToken` for Microsoft Graph API calls if any).
+    -   A `msal:loginSuccess` event (or similar custom event) is dispatched.

-3. **Token Usage**:
+3.  **Token Usage for API Calls**:
-   - The ID token is used to authenticate API requests to the backend
+    -   The ID token (`idToken`) is primarily used to authenticate requests to the application's backend (OCI API Gateway).
-   - Each API request includes the token in the Authorization header: `Bearer <idToken>`
-   - The token is automatically refreshed by MSAL when needed

-4. **Session Management**:
-   - Authentication state is maintained in session storage
-   - The application listens for token expiration and handles re-authentication
-   - Users can explicitly log out, which clears the session

-5. **Protected Routes**:
-   - All data-fetching operations require a valid token
-   - Unauthenticated users are automatically redirected to the login page

-6. **Save changes**
-    - Users can save changes to their speaker profile ; the profile is matched on lower case, unspaced first and last name.
+    -   For each request to a protected API Gateway endpoint, the `Authorization: Bearer <idToken>` header is included.

+4.  **User-Specific Data Loading on Login**:
+    -   Following a successful login, `dataService.js` (triggered by `main.js` listening to the login event) calls `getUserName()` from `authPopup.js` to get the `name` claim from the ID token.
+    -   It then checks if this user exists in the main `speakerData` (loaded from `Sprekerpool.json` via an authenticated API Gateway call).
+    -   If the user is a recognized speaker, `dataService.js` calls `loadUserSpeakerData(currentUserName)`.
+This function makes an authenticated `GET` request to the user-specific delta endpoint on the API Gateway (e.g., `/speakerpool-delta`).
+    -   The API Gateway uses the `request.auth[name]` claim from the JWT to identify and fetch the correct user's delta JSON file (e.g., `.../deltas/UserName.json`) from OCI Object Storage.
+    -   If the delta file is found and valid, its contents are merged into the in-memory `speakerData` for that user, overriding any values from the main `Sprekerpool.json`.

+5.  **Saving Profile Changes (Self-Edit)**:
+    -   When an authenticated user edits their own profile (identified by matching `speaker.name` with `getUserName()`), `speakerEditModule.js` collects the form data.
+    -   It calls `dataService.updateMySpeakerProfile(updatedSpeakerData)`.
+    -   This function makes an authenticated `PUT` request to the same user-specific delta endpoint on the API Gateway (e.g., `/speakerpool-delta`).
-    - the delta file is saved in the deltas folder with the unique id of the speaker.
+    -   The API Gateway again uses the `request.auth[name]` claim to identify and update (or create) the corresponding user's delta file in OCI Object Storage with the `updatedSpeakerData`.

+6.  **Session Management & Logout**:
+    -   MSAL handles token lifetime and renewal in the background.
+    -   Logout clears MSAL's cache and the application's stored user state.

 ## Application Architecture Diagram